saroltah/we_love_vinyls/README.md

 - Dislike a record
 - Comment on a record - edit and delete the comment.
 - Filter a record by genre
+- The genre is in alphabetical order, so it is easier to find the right one
 - Search for a record by artist or title
 - See the records the user liked
 - See the number of likes of a record